 Chickering’s career at Fidelity Investments spanned 22 years which included several chief information officer assignments.
 He led a multi-year enterprise initiative that transformed complex high-volume customer communications from paper to eDelivery.
 The work, which spanned across multiple business lines and service providers, improved the customer experience, generated a triple-digit Return on Investment (ROI), and continues to save over 100 acres of forest each year.

 Chickering's board experience includes both fiduciary and advisory boards for both commercial and non-profit institutions where he has held various executive committee positions, including chair.
-He currently serves on the board of advisors at Boston Interactive.
 He is a published author and an occasional speaker at industry conferences and seminars hosted in academia.
 Chickering volunteers with several community service organizations and has led 15+ hurricane/storm restoration work teams on the ground in Mississippi, New York, Vermont, and Florida.

 Head of Content & Storytelling, GE Healthcare